On Kant's first insight into the problem of space dimensionality and its physical foundations: Final Considerations and Conclusions

-As far as we know -- with the concordance of Brittan [3] -- there is no other attempt by Kant aimed at giving a physical basis to the dimensionality issue.
-It is known that Kant returned to this question, as certified by the manuscripts collected in the {\it Opus Postumum} [20], but, ironically enough, there is an interruption in a key part of the text which makes it impossible for us to discover how the mature Kant would return to the dimensionality problem from the point of view of Physics.
-We will therefore conclude this essay with this reticent quotation by Kant:
+As far as we know -- with the concordance of Brittan\footnote{Brittan, 1978.} -- there is no other attempt by Kant aimed at giving a physical basis to the dimensionality issue.
+Indeed, afterwards Kant considered tridimensional space as an intuition \textit{a priori}. \\

+It is known that Kant returned to this question, as certified by a manuscript included in the \textit{Opus Postumum}, but, ironically enough, there is an interruption in a key part of the text which makes it impossible for us to discover what the mature Kant would say about the problem of space dimensionality.
+We will therefore conclude this article with this reticent quotation by Kant: